 You yourself have reached out to outbound leads through cold calling or emailing, advertising via social media platforms such as Facebook, Twitter, Instagram, etc. You have initiated the contact.

 These prospects don’t know who you are.
 It is your task to introduce yourself and your products or services.
 You’ll also need to put in more effort to establish a connection and build trust.

 Since you don’t know if they’re interested or have a need for what you’re selling, the communication you send tends to be less personalized.
 You have to be engaging and informative without being too salesy, making the lead nurturing in this case a bit more difficult.

 What are Hot Leads?

 Hot leads have a high likelihood of becoming a customer.
-They have shown a high level of interest in your product or service and usually, they are farther along in the funnel.
+They have shown a high level of interest in your business and usually, they are farther along in the funnel.

-These leads may have contacted you asking for more info, engaged with your emails or your social media content, or even just spent significant time on your website researching your offering.
+These leads may have contacted you asking for more info, engaged with your newsletters or your social media content, or even just spent significant time on your website researching your offering.

 What are Cold Leads?

 On the other hand, cold leads require more nurturing.
 They have shown little to no interest in your product or service, and they are far from ready to buy.